ibanaga/ibanaga.github.io/docs/_posts/2025-09-07-Dissecting-an-ELF-binary.md

 ---
 ## Introduction

+This is the first post in a series that will offer a quick introduction to ELF files and how code relocation works.
+The second part of the series about code relocation can be found [here]({% post_url 2025-09-08-ELF-code-relocations %}).

 As the name suggests, an *Executable and Linkable Format* describes either:
  -  an *executable* that can be run by the Operating System
   - a file that can be *linked by other programs* (an object file or a library)